olialb/mqttDisplayClient/readme.md

 * `{'disk_usage': X}`: X is the current disc usage in percent
 * `{'default_url': 'url'}`: 'url' is the default url after startup which is configured for FullPageOS

+### shell (string)
-Ower the command topic  `kioskdisplay/DEVICE_NETWORK_NAME/system/set` it is possible to call shell commands which are configured in the ini file in section [[system]](#section-system).
+The shell topic is a command topic.
+Over `kioskdisplay/DEVICE_NETWORK_NAME/shell/set` it is possible to call shell commands which are configured in the ini file in section [[shellCommands]](#section-shellCommands).
 Payload is the configured keyword for each command.
 By default are the keywords `REBOOT` and `SHUTDOWN`supported

+The topic `kioskdisplay/DEVICE_NETWORK_NAME/shell` exposes a prompt '>_' when no command is executed.
+While the command is executed it exposes the keyword of the command

 ### url (string)
 The url topic `kioskdisplay/DEVICE_NETWORK_NAME/url` exposes the url of the website which is currently shown in the display.